-Any Notes that are listed on the JSE or any other Financial Exchange may be de-listed.
-If any Notes are de-listed, the Issuer is obliged to endeavour promptly to obtain an alternative listing.
-Although no assurance is made as to the liquidity of the Notes as a result of listing on the JSE or any other Financial Exchange, de-listing the Notes may have a material adverse effect on a Noteholder's ability to resell the Notes in the secondary market.
+Any Notes that are listed on the Luxembourg Stock Exchange's Euro MTF or any other listing authority, stock exchange or quotation system may be de-listed.
+Although no assurance is made as to the liquidity of the Notes as a result of listing on the Euro MTF or any other listing authority, stock exchange or quotation system, delisting the Notes may have a material adverse effect on a Noteholder's ability to resell the Notes in the secondary market.